mjdamgaard/UP-Web-Project/README.md

 This can potentially make it a lot easier to find the given answer that you are looking for.

 And in terms of discussions, these can furthermore be structured into whole [trees](https://www.geeksforgeeks.org/generic-treesn-array-trees/) of arguments and counterarguments.
-This could make it much easier for users to find all the arguments and counterarguments for a given discussion, and thus better be able to form an informed opinion.
+This could make it much easier for users to find all the arguments and counterarguments for a given discussion, and thus make them able to better form an informed opinion about the matter.

+It would thus also greatly help users fact-check information on the web, and especially with a well-developed browser extension that allows them to query the Semantic Network about facts immediately while they are on whichever other website that serves them the information.